 Through an extensive review of these documents, The Carter Center has identified 21 fundamental rights and obligations relevant to the electoral process.
 EOS includes text excerpts from international instruments that support each obligation and associates them with one or more of the ten parts of the electoral process.
 The database enables users to search by obligation, election part, country, authoring organization, keyword, or a combination of these.

-The Carter Center has developed a companion text to the database in hardcopy, Election Obligations and Standards: A Carter Center Assessment Manual.
+In 2014, The Carter Center has published a companion text to the database in hardcopy, Election Obligations and Standards: A Carter Center Assessment Manual.
 It is available in PDF, here in English, here in Spanish, and here in French.
+The EOS database has been updated and includes new sources and can supplement the information in the handbook.

 More resources related to election observation can be found at the Democratic Election Standards website.